flybywiresim/docs/docs/start/throttle-calibration.md

 ### Step 1: Setup the correct axis in Microsoft Flight Simulator Control operations

 - For throttles with reversers map the throttle axis of your controller to `THROTTLE 1 AXIS` and `THROTTLE 2 AXIS`.
 Do NOT use `THROTTLE 1 AXIS (0 TO 100%)` in this case!
 - For throttles without reversers map the throttle axis of your controller to `THROTTLE 1 AXIS (0 TO 100%)` and `THROTTLE 2 AXIS (0 TO 100%)`.
-Do NOT use `THROTTLE 1 AXIS` in this case!
+Do NOT use `THROTTLE 1 AXIS` or `THROTTLE 2 AXIS` in this case!
+-  If you only have one axis on your hardware you still need to map it to both, `THROTTLE 1 AXIS (0 TO 100%)` and `THROTTLE 2 AXIS (0 TO 100%)`, as the A320 has two throttles and both need to be moved.
 - Test if you need to set `REVERSE AXIS` - the TCA needs this, other controllers might not.
 - Remove any sensitivity and dead zone settings for the throttle axis of your controller.
 Your throttle should be fully linear.